Tropical Storm Sally expected to be Category 1 hurricane during Gulf Coast landfall Tuesday morning

 Preparing your hurricane kit during COVID-19

-Out in the Atlantic, Hurricane Paulette is moving north-northwest at 14 mph with maximum sustained winds of 75 mph.
+Out in the Atlantic, Hurricane Paulette is moving northwest at 13 mph with maximum sustained winds of 85 mph.

-Paulette has maximum sustained winds of 80 miles per hour.
-The storm is moving west-northwest at 14 mph.

-Paulette is expected to approach the Bermuda on Sunday evening into Monday.
-A hurricane warning is currently in effect for the island.
+The eye and eye will of Paulette is nearing the Burmuda and will go into early Monday morning.

 After hitting Bermuda, the storm is expected to turn north and stay away from the United States.
 Swells from Paulette are expected to impact parts of the Leeward Islands, the Greater Antilles, the Bahamas, Bermuda and the southeastern United States.